hipe-0/web-radio/README.md

 # web-radio
-A practical standalone web radio with 200+ channels, hours of music with almost no ads, working on ESP32 and connecting to Wifi WPS in one push button.
+A practical standalone web radio with 200+ channels, hours of music with (usually almost) no ads, working on ESP32 and connecting to your Wifi box in one push on the WPS button.

 # Features
 * ESP32 driven